University 100 Faculty

 I am teaching University 100 because it is one of the most important foundational courses that students can take to ensure their college success.
 In fact, I taught a similar first-year experience course at the Lee Business School for several years prior to coming to CSUF.
 Therefore, I greatly appreciate the value that the first-year experience course brings to the university curriculum.

 One of my favorite things to do in my spare time is to go for long runs on the beach.
 I find exercise as a way to give me a nice work-life balance.

 Dr. Shelly Hsu

 Dr. Shelly Hsu is a passionate student advocator, educator and researcher.
-She currently serves as Articulation Officer at CSU Fullerton.
+She began working at CSU Fullerton in 2014, and currently serves as Articulation Officer at CSU Fullerton.
 Prior to join CSU Fullerton, she also worked at UC, Riverside, and Ohio University.
-She was raised and born in Taiwan, then moved to the U.S.A in 2005.
-She had the B.A. in Real Estate & Built Environment from National Taipei University, M.Ed. in Cultural Studies in Education from Ohio University, and the Ed.D in Educational Leadership from California State University, Fullerton.
+She was born and raised in Taiwan, then moved to the U.S.A in 2005.
+She obtained the B.A. in Real Estate & Built Environment from National Taipei University, M.Ed. in Cultural Studies in Education from Ohio University, and the Ed.D in Educational Leadership from California State University, Fullerton.

-When I am free, I enjoy doing yoga, watching a movie with my husband, trying new restaurants, and travel.
+When I am free, I enjoy doing yoga, watching a movie with my husband, spending time with my daughter, and travel.

 Dr. Christine Mayfield

 I've been teaching in the Department of Elementary and Bilingual Education at CSUF since 2000.
 I was an elementary school teacher for ten years before I came here.
 I've always loved my students, no matter what their age or interest.
 If you are thinking about being a teacher someday, be sure to let me know!
 It's a great profession!
 I realize how critical it is to get a solid start to college.
 Students need an advocate who will support their ability to balance school, work, family, social life and new-found freedom.
 I look forward to supporting students on this journey.